-Both the children and staff have had a busy start to 2020!
-We have set them the challenge of reading everyday in January.
-For those who successfully complete the challenge, we will be having a celebration day on January 31st, where we will be joined by Chris White, our Patron of Reading.
-He has very kindly designed some super posters for us, as well as special badges and bookmarks that he will award as prizes for the children and grown ups who successfully complete the challenge.
-If you are struggling to read everyday at home, remember you could always read one of our books in our outdoor library at playtime or lunchtime and ask one of the Year 6 Reading Champions to sign your sheet for you.
-Good luck!
+Both the children and staff had a busy start to 2020!
+We set them the challenge of reading everyday in January and 279 children took part.
+For those who successfully completed the challenge, we had a celebration day on January 31st, where we were joined by Chris White, our Patron of Reading.
+He very kindly designed some special badges and bookmarks that he awarded as prizes for the children who successfully completed it, as well as holding celebration masterclasses for the children to enjoy.
+A BIG well done to all of the children (and staff) who completed the RED January challenge.

 Our Bedtime Stories

 Our super Year 6 children have been busy recording bedtime stories for our younger children to enjoy watching at home.
 I am sure you will agree they really bring the books to life and are great reading role models.
 Click on the link below to have a watch and keep checking back regularly as we add more.

 We had great fun at our first story share assembly of the year.
 The Year 6 children read their favourite story books to small groups, they did a brilliant job and acted as super reading role models for the younger children.
 The younger children also took some of their favourite books and shared them with children from other year groups.
 We really enjoyed it and we are already looking forward to our next one!

 Thank you to everyone who visited our Book Fair and a massive thank you to all of the Year 6 Reading Champions who stayed after school to to run it every day.
 We sold looks of books and will be able to spend the money we raised on our library.
 Enjoy your new books!

 Year 6 children reading to Key Stage 1 classes